wawer77/even/README.md

 $ bundle install
 ```
 - Configure user and password in database.yml if needed.
-- Create and migrate the database
+- Create and migrate the database:
 ```
 $ rake db:create
 $ rake db:migrate